trofi/trofi.github.io.gen/posts/281-a-signal-from-the-stars.md

 ## Bisecting the kernel

-Given that it's seemingly a behaviour change between `6.1` and `6.2` kernel versions I attempted to bisect the kernel.
+Given that it's seemingly a behavior change between `6.1` and `6.2` kernel versions I attempted to bisect the kernel.
 Bisecting it was easy: I redirected local `linux` kernel package definition to local `linux.git` checkout and rebuilt my system against it.
 Here is a diff against `nixpkgs` I used at some point:

 ```diff